adriweb/NspireLuaScriptExtractor/README.md

 * The extracted Lua source code will be in the same folder as the .jar

-Needless to say, don't be evil and use it for goof, legitimate purposes (i.e. if you lost the password of your script).
+Needless to say, don't be evil and use it for good, legitimate purposes (i.e. if you lost the password of *your* script).
 I will not be held responsible for whatever can happen with this tool :)